About me

-Michelle Irizarry Ortiz was born in Puerto Rico, a Caribbean Island full of color, history and inspiration.
-She is the daughter of an architect and during her childhood, her parents owned an art gallery in the city of Mayaguez, Puerto Rico.
-Inspiration was abundant and art materials were always at hand throughout her childhood.
-Starting at a young age, Michelle took art lessons in a variety of media.
+I was born in Puerto Rico, an island full of color, history, and inspiration.
+I am the daughter of an architect, and during my childhood my parents owned an art gallery in the city of Mayagüez.
+Inspiration was abundant, and art materials were always close at hand.
+From an early age, I took art lessons in a variety of media.

-Even with hiatuses along the way, Michelle pursued art throughout her life as a therapeutic and healing endeavor.
-Her work has evolved over the years and has included many different media such as oils, acrylics, watercolors, oil pastels and mixed media.
-In recent years, she has developed a fascination with the human figure and face.
-Her own children have become the subject of many of her paintings.
-Human suffering and overcoming adversity are also common themes in her artwork.
+Even with hiatuses along the way, I have continued to pursue art as a therapeutic and healing endeavor.
+My work has evolved over the years and has included a wide range of media, including oils, acrylics, watercolors, oil pastels, and mixed media.
+In recent years, I have developed a particular fascination with the human figure, and my two daughters have become the subjects of many of my paintings.
+Human suffering, resilience, and the ability to overcome adversity are also recurring themes in my work.

-Being a hydrologist, she is especially sensitive to environmental causes and water is a common theme in a lot of her artwork.
-She is a climate and environmental activist who, together with her two daughters, has lobbied as a citizen for climate action and environmental protections in Washington, D.C.
-She volunteers for various national environmental organizations.
-With the purpose of educating the public on the plight of our environment and climate change topics, she has organized and curated local environmental art shows in the Central Florida area.
-One example is the online art show at the City of Casselberry called “Visions of our Environment” in December of 2020 (https://www.casselberry.org/gallery.aspx?AID=19) and an in-person art show at the Orlando Science Center during the summer of 2021 (http://miriza.com/blog/2021/5/20/earths-voice-an-environmental-art-exhibition-at-the-orlando-science-center).
-She maintains a blog on her art website where she writes about topics such as sustainability in the arts, the environment and climate change (http://miriza.com/blog).Her environmental art can be found at: http://miriza.com/#/environmental-art/
+As a hydrologist, I am especially sensitive to environmental issues, and water is a common theme throughout much of my artwork.
+I am also a climate and environmental activist who has lobbied for climate action and stronger environmental protections, and I volunteer with several national environmental organizations.
+In an effort to educate the public about the plight of our environment and the realities of climate change, I have organized and curated local environmental art exhibitions in Central Florida, including “Visions of Our Environment,” an online exhibition for the City of Casselberry in December 2020, and an exhibition at the Orlando Science Center in the summer of 2021.
+On my blog, I write about sustainability in the arts, the environment, and climate change.

 Education